cooperwalbrun/terraform-manager/README.md

     * Bulk lock or unlock selected workspaces
     * Bulk update the Terraform version of selected workspaces
     * Bulk update the working directory of selected workspaces
+    * Bulk update the execution mode of selected workspaces
     * Bulk update/create/delete variables of selected workspaces (with idempotency)
 * Designed with security in mind:
     * The Python API of this module has built-in validation to prevent unsafe/invalid HTTP requests to the Terraform API